attogram/currency-exchange-rates/README.md

 ## Open Source

-_Currency Exchange Rates_ is an Open Source project brought to you by the [Attogram Project](https://github.com/attogram).
+_Attogram Currency Exchange Rates_ is an Open Source project brought to you by the [Attogram Project](https://github.com/attogram).